Zariem/deep-profanity-filter/README.md

 1. **Setting Up a List of Words**
 How to provide words or phrases, and what gets detected as a bad word given your list of words.
 How to provide whitelisted terms to allow certain words or phrases as exceptions.
-How to do on the fly changes to your list.
+How to do changes to your list.
+How to check if an allowed/whitelisted term is actually effective and covering a bad word.
 2. **Detecting Words from the List**
 How to use the tool to detect bad content, given your bad word list and whitelist.
 3. **Input Preprocessing**
-How to use the tool to translate letter emojis or fancy 𝓤𝓷𝓲𝓬𝓸𝓭𝓮 𝔸𝕝𝕡𝕙𝕒𝕓𝕖𝕥𝕤 to latin letters.
+How to use the tool to translate letter emojis or fancy 𝓤𝓷𝓲𝓬𝓸𝓭𝓮 𝔸𝕝𝕡𝕙𝕒𝕓𝕖𝕥𝕤 to latin letters or reduce repeeeeaattt characters from your input.

 In the following section there will first be an explanation on how to do these things in JavaScript or TypeScript code, followed by some in-depth examples of what words and circumventions may get detected as bad words with some given input words.